vivienbo/dns2azuredns/conf/README.md

   The name of the DNS zone.
 This field is mandatory.

 - **master** (string, required):
   Specifies the type of synchronization based on who is the master.
-For now only `"dns"` (dns is the master, azure is the slave) is supported.
+For now only `"dns"` (dns is the master, azure is the slave) is supported however `azure` will be supported in the future.

 - **dns** (object, required):
   Contains the DNS-related configuration for the zone, which includes: